gatherscript/handbook/handbook.md

 ## Organizing Team

 Building the team is the single most important thing that you will do.
+We strongly advise for your conference that you have a minimum support of three organizers(we require this of our own conferences).
 We have found it useful to break the roles down.
 A diverse team of individuals(demographic, background, industry, age, etc.) who are excited to tackle these roles is beneficial to the conference outcome and experience.

 #### Producers
 - Accounting/Sponsor experience(reimbursements, payments)